His integrity was most pure, and his justice was inflexible He was in every sense of the words, a wise, a good, and a great man.

-- Thomas Jefferson, about his friend and peer, George Washington
+- Thomas Jefferson on his friend and peer, George Washington

-Years later, golfers Dwight Eisenhower and Ronald Reagan would play their rounds at the Augusta National Golf Course.
-During Reagan's visit, however, a Columbia County man, upset about unemployment problems, crashed his truck through one of the gates at the National and held several people hostage at the clubhouse in his unsuccessful attempt to reach the president.
+Later golfers Dwight Eisenhower and Ronald Reagan would play their rounds at the Augusta National.
+During Reagans visit, a Columbia County man, upset about unemployment, crashed his truck through one of the gates at the National and held several people hostage in the clubhouse in an unsuccessful attempt to reach the president.

 The first president to visit our area, however, was none other than the father of our country, George Washington.
-Augusta was the capital of Georgia at the time (1791), and the president was the guest of Gov. Edward Telfair.
-Although he had stopped first in Savannah to visit friends from his Revolutionary War days, the primary reason for his visit was to discuss what to do with Georgia's western lands, an area still occupied by Indians.
+Augusta was the capital of Georgia at the time, and the president was the guest of Gov. Edward Telfair.

-Washington long had been attentive to Georgia's dilemma, and he had already invited Indian leaders to New York (the first U.S. capital) to persuade them to relinquish all lands east of the Oconee River.
-When the president promised not to usurp any further land without the Indians' consent, they agreed to his plan.
-Fast-growing, land-hungry Georgians, however, did not like the plan at all, which is why the president decided to visit the state.
+Washington had been attentive to Georgias dilemma, and had already invited Indian leaders to New York (the first U.S. capital) to persuade them to relinquish all land east of the Oconee River.
+When the president promised not to usurp any further land without the Indians consent, they agreed to his plan.
+Fast-growing, land-hungry Georgia, however, didnt like the plan at all, which is why the president decided to visit the state.

-The Indian land problem would not be resolved until long after the presidential visit, but George Washington's personal appearance warmed the heart of his Southern citizens.
-Many events were held here in his honor, including a formal ball hosted by Mrs. Telfair.
-Before departing the area, the president also visited the Academy of Richmond County and listened as students took their oral exams.
+The Indian land problem wouldnt be resolved until long after the presidential visit, but George Washingtons personal appearance warmed the heart of his Southern citizens.
+Many events were held in his honor, including a formal ball hosted by Mrs. Telfair.
+Before departing, the president visited the Academy of Richmond County and listened as students took their oral exams.

-Sadly, at some point during his visit, his beloved greyhound "Cornwallis" died and was buried in Augusta.
-Someone who witnessed the president's sorrow commented, "His heart was as tender as a woman's ... at the loss of his favorite pet."
+Sadly, at some point during his visit, his beloved greyhound Cornwallis died and was buried in Augusta.
+Someone who witnessed the presidents sorrow commented, his heart was as tender as a womans at the loss of a favorite pet.

 The Columbia County News-Times ©2013.
 All Rights Reserved.